-If you are bothered by one or more teeth that are affected by chips, cracks, stains, decay or other damage, a Dental Crown in Mandurah may be recommended by your local Mandurah dentist, Peel Dental Studio.
+If you are bothered by one or more teeth that are affected by chips, cracks, stains, decay or other damage, a dental crown may be recommended by your local mandurah dentist, Peel Dental Studio.
 This is a solution that offers both cosmetic and oral health benefits by covering a tooth to help restore it to its natural shape, size and function.

 What is the difference between dental crowns and veneers?

 When it comes to restoring and improving your smile, you have several options two of these are: Dental Crowns and Veneers.
 While they both provide the same cosmetic end result, veneers only cover the front surface of a tooth whereas dental crowns cover an entire tooth and can make it stronger.